krystinashveda/krystinashveda.github.io/_posts/2014-10-19-kurdish-protests.md

 ![Jeremy Corbyn MP speeks to protesters](https://dl.dropboxusercontent.com/u/80627489/444.jpg) _Jeremy Corbyn MP speeks to protesters_

-However, the position of the UK government on this issues remains unclear today.
+The position of the UK government on this issues remains unclear today.

+Update: on Tuesday, October 21, The Independent reported that [British aircraft have been readied for flights over Syria in the war against Isis](http://www.independent.co.uk/news/world/middle-east/uk-drones-ready-to-attack-isis-in-syriaand-iraq-9807281.html).